DStalkerBR/grpc-connect-four/README.md

 ## Introduction

-In this project, we aim to develop a Connect Four game using gRPC as the communication protocol.
-The game will be implemented in .NET 7 and will allow players to connect to a server and play against each other.
+In this project, we have developed a Connect Four game using gRPC as the communication protocol.
+The game is implemented in .NET 7 and allows players to connect to a server and play against each other.

-The game will be played by two players, each taking turns to drop a piece in one of the columns.
+The game is played by two players, each taking turns to drop a piece in one of the columns.
 The first player to connect four pieces in a row, column, or diagonal wins the game.

-The server will be responsible for managing the game state, validating moves, and notifying players of the game's progress.
-The client will be responsible for displaying the game board, accepting player input, and sending moves to the server.
+The server manages the game state, validates moves, and notifies players of the game's progress.
+The client displays the game board, accepts player input, and sends moves to the server.

-The game will be implemented using the following technologies:
+The game was implemented using the following technologies:

 - .NET 7
 - gRPC